 Using the Competency Reflections with New Staff and Providers

 When assessing competency for individuals currently taking Virtual Laboratory School training, it is likely that you will observe the staff member or provider a few times for any particular course.
 Remember to include the competency number (e.g., I.7), the date observed, and any notes.
-In addition, the individual may change in their level of mastery (1, 2, or 3) as they interact more with the Virtual Lab School content and receive your valuable feedback.
+In addition, the individual may change in their level of mastery (E, D, or M) as they interact more with the Virtual Lab School content and receive your valuable feedback.
 When you observe a change in an individual’s level of mastery, include the competency letter, the date, and the new mastery level.

 Using the Competency Reflections with Seasoned Staff

 The Competency Reflections offer a tool for self-examination that facilitates staff and provider goal setting.
-When staff members and providers indicate they are emerging or developing in particular a competency (e.g., they self-select a rating of 1 or 2), this, in conjunction with the trainer’s, coach’s, or administrator’s observations, offers a solid start on goal setting and action planning.
+When staff members and providers indicate they are emerging or developing in particular a competency (e.g., they self-select a rating of E or D), this, in conjunction with the trainer’s, coach’s, or administrator’s observations, offers a solid start on goal setting and action planning.